-- You can use the fixed Hold button to put calls on regular hold (any extension can pick up the held call). - Placing a call on Exclusive Hold prevents other users from accessing Caller ID information on the held call at that extension.
+You can use the fixed Hold button to put calls on regular hold (any extension can pick up the held call).

 - This feature is available only on system phones. - You can program an Exclusive Hold button on a system phone to use the feature with one touch.